chiua/elevators/README.md

   - floors
   - collection of elevators
 -listens to elevator
-  - current floor event
+  - current floor event - just logs the current floor.
-  - opening or closing of doors - related to clearing my stops
+  - opening or closing of doors - related to clearing my stops - just logs the opening or closing and maybe a timestamp.
-- take in floor requests from customers (current floor) -Sends actions
+- take in floor requests from customers (current floor) and has algo to pick the right elevator for the customer. also denies for requests above or below it's bounds for floor (i.e. can't be -1 or above number of floors)
 - adds request for stops/destinations to elevators

 Elevator (try to make these as dumb as possible, just keep state)
   - keeps a track of the stops it needs to hit